 - Mix the dry ingredients in a bowl until they are uniformly combined.

 - Mix the wet ingredients (if using) in a separate bowl until they are uniformly combined.

-- In a glass dish, use your very clean hands to slather the meat all over with the wet ingredients (if using) until thoroughly coated everywhere.
+- In a glass dish, use your very clean or gloved hands to slather the meat all over with the wet ingredients (if using) until thoroughly coated everywhere.

 - Place one half of the dry cure mixture in the bottom of the glass dish.

 - Place the wet pork belly into the dish and press it into the salt/sugar mix.

 - Carefully pour the rest of the dry mixture across the top of the meat and press it in uniformly all around, using your hands to thoroughly massage the cure mix into every nook and cranny of your pork belly.
 Use up any excess mixture in the dish to make sure both sides are thoroughly coated.

 - Place the dish in the refrigerator for 5-10 days, until the meat feels firm throughout, with no soft spots.
 (5 days is a good average for a thin belly about 1-1/2 inches thick, but check to be sure.
 The longer you cure it, the saltier it will be.)

 - As the cure dehydrates the bacon, liquid will accumulate in the dish.
 It’s supposed to.
 Think of it like brine.
 Turn the bacon over every day, and slosh the brine around it.